Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/subsurf.rst

 .. tip::

-   The Subdivision Surface modifier does not allow you to edit the new subdivided geometry without applying it, but the :doc:`Multires </modeling/modifiers/generate/multiresolution>` modifier does (in sculpt mode).
+   The Subdivision Surface Modifier does not allow you to edit the new subdivided geometry without applying it, but the :doc:`Multiresolution Modifier</modeling/modifiers/generate/multiresolution>` does (in sculpt mode).

 Options